Texas City disaster: Ships

 SS Grandcamp was a recently re-activated 437-foot-long (133 m) Liberty ship.
 Originally named SS Benjamin R. Curtis in Los Angeles in 1942, the ship served in the Pacific theater and was mothballed in Philadelphia after the war.
-In a Cold War gesture, the ship was assigned by the U.S. to the French Line to assist in the rebuilding of France, along with other efforts in Europe.
+Following World War 2, the ship was assigned by the U.S. to the French Line to assist in the rebuilding of France, along with other efforts in Europe.
 Accordingly, she was captained by a French crew led by Captain Charles de Guillebon.
 Along with the ammonium nitrate—a very common cargo on the high seas—she was carrying small-arms ammunition, machinery, and bales of sisal twine on the deck.
 Her engine was undergoing repairs while docked and thus the ship was inoperable.

 Another ship in the harbor, SS High Flyer, was docked about 600 feet (200 m) away from Grandcamp.
 The ammonium nitrate aboard the two ships, and fertilizer in an adjacent warehouse, were intended for export to farmers in Europe.
 Grandcamp had arrived from Houston, where the port authority did not permit the loading of ammonium nitrate.

 Cargo

 Grandcamp had a mixed cargo, containing chiefly ammonium nitrate, but also twine, peanuts, tobacco, some small arms ammunition, engineering equipment, and cotton.
 The ammonium nitrate was manufactured in a patented process, mixed with clay, petrolatum, rosin and paraffin wax to avoid moisture caking.
 It was packaged in 100 lb paper sacks.
 Longshoremen reported the bags were warm to the touch before loading.

-High Flyer held an additional 961 ST of ammonium nitrate and 1800 ST of sulfur.
+High Flyer held an additional 961 ST of ammonium nitrate and 2000 ST of sulfur.

 Grandcamp arrived in port on April 11, 1947, and began loading 2500 ST of fertilizer on April 14, which were to be sent to France.
 The storage deck of Grandcamp was divided into five storage holds, with a fuel oil bunker located between Hold 3 and Hold 4.
 The fertilizer was to be added to Hold 2 and Hold 4.
 The loading continued until interrupted by rain on the evening of the 15th.
 Loading was set to continue on the morning of the 16th, with the last 600 ST set to be loaded into the partially full Hold 4.